 Wondercide Shark Tank Update

 The Shark Tank Blog constantly provides updates and follow-ups about entrepreneurs who have appeared on the Shark Tank TV show.
-Once an episode has aired, we monitor the progress of the businesses featured, whether they receive funding or not and report on their progress.
+The deal with Lori and Robert never closed.
+Alter left the company in August, 2016.

 Since Shark Tank, Wondercide has continued its explosive growth.
 They ultimately walked away from the deal with Lori because it “wasn’t right for the business at the time.”
-When visiting the site, consumers are offered a variety of products in different sizes and scents, and there are even customized Wondercide toys available by Pride Bites, another product line that landed a deal with Lori and Robert Herjavec in Season 7.
+When visiting the site, consumers are offered a variety of products in different sizes and scents, and there are even customized Wondercide toys available by Pride Bites, another product line that landed an on air deal with Lori and Robert Herjavec in Season 7 (that deal didn’t close either).

 Posts About Wondercide on Shark Tank Blog